Sriram-52/secure-chat/README.md

 ## Challenges Faced

-1. Exporting the public key in json.
+1. ~~Exporting the public key in json.~~ (Solved)
-2. Let’s say Alice send a message to bob.
+2. ~~Let’s say Alice send a message to bob.
 In our system we are encrypting the message with bob’s public key.
-So if Alice want’s to decrypt his own message, he cannot do that
+So if Alice want’s to decrypt his own message, he cannot do that~~ (Solved)

 ## Functions